-At Nova Hreod Academy, student assessment is ongoing: teachers use questioning, reading and observing students' work and book marking to judge their grasp of subject content and to guide decisions about teaching.
-There are two formal assessment points during an academic year - one early on the spring term and one towards the end of the summer term.
+During the academic year there are two exam periods for pupils in Years 7-10.
+These are known as Best in Everyone Assessments, one half-way through the academic year and one towards the end of the summer term.
 For most subjects, this means written exam papers completed in examination conditions.
 For physical education, students are assessed on their performance in a dedicated assessment lesson.
 In art, performing arts and technology, teachers use their judgement of students' work holistically to assess them.
 For the written exam papers, so that every student knows exactly what to revise, we publish knowledge organisers for all students in every subject that's assessed with a written exam.
 The knowledge organiser provides guidance as to what will be assessed in the forthcoming assessment and we thank parents and carers in advance for helping to ensure that students revise thoroughly for these important tests.
-Please refer to guidance on revision strategies, issued closer to the exams themselves during the academic year.